-- (3) The interviewee may be allowed to communicate with his Attorney-at-law, relative or other person if no hindrance is reasonably likely to be caused to the process of investigation, or to the administration of justice by his doing so. - (4) The interviewee shall not only be informed orally of the rights and facilities available to him, but in addition, notices describing these rights and facilities shall be displayed at convenient and conspicuous places at police stations and the attention of the interviewee shall be drawn to these notices. - (5) Reasonable arrangements shall be made for the comfort and refreshment of the persons in attendance for the interview. - (6) Wherever practicable, the interviewing officer and interviewee shall be seated. - (7) At the conclusion of the interview, the interviewee shall be offered the opportunity to clarify, add to or correct anything that he said during the interview, and any such clarification, addition or correction he makes shall also be recorded.
+(3) The interviewee be shall allowed to communicate with his Attorney-at-law, relative or other person if no hindrance is reasonably likely to be caused to the process of investigation, or to the administration of justice by his doing so.

+(4) The interviewee shall not only be informed orally of the rights and facilities available to him, but in addition, notices describing these rights and facilities shall be displayed at convenient and conspicuous places at police stations and the attention of the interviewee shall be drawn to these notices.

+(5) Reasonable arrangements shall be made for the comfort and refreshment of the persons in attendance for the interview.

+(6) Wherever practicable, the interviewing officer and interviewee shall be seated.

+(7) At the conclusion of the interview, the interviewee shall be offered the opportunity to clarify, add to or correct anything that he said during the interview, and any such clarification, addition or correction he makes shall also be recorded.

-(8) An interviewing officer shall record the entire interview and ensure that the entire video or audio recorded interview is re-played to the interviewee or, where applicable, re-read to the interviewee in accordance with section 12Q(6).
+(8) An interviewing officer shall record the entire interview and ensure that the entire video or audio recorded interview is re-played and re-read to the interviewee.